A-Finan/CrimeStats/README.md

-# CrimeStats
+## Crime Statistics

-Crime stats website that it makes it searchable to be able to find crime statistics by Area and/or Crime.
+Website that allows you to enter Post Code and Date to find crimes that have been commited within a 1 mile radius.